Tag: bat and ball

 Treasurer – Alexander Hawley of Bridgeport Club, Bridgeport.

-At a time when rules varied widely, including the number of balls and strikes allowed a ”striker,” as batters were known, the story calls for ”a uniform manner of playing.”
-Another column urges umpires to be more diligent in ensuring that pitchers (who, at the time threw underhanded from a distance of 45 feet) throw their pitches where the striker, or batsman, wanted the pitch, a rule during the early days of ”base ball.”
+At the time, baseball rules varied widely.
+This included clubs who used a different number of balls and strikes allowed to a ”striker” (batter).
+“The Bat and Ball” called for ”a uniform manner of playing.”
+Another column urged umpires to be more diligent to ensure that pitchers (who threw underhanded from a distance of 45 feet) tossed pitches where the striker, or batsman, wanted the pitched – a rule during the vintage days of ”base ball.”

 View of Hartford, Connecticut, 1869.